 Poorly lit exteriors can be an invitation to crime.
 Many businesses have poor lighting on the sides or near the back of the structure and this can increase the risk of different types of crimes.
 Consider adding lights in areas that are dark and make sure your side and back exits are well lit.
 Additionally, you want to make sure your parking area has good lighting to prevent crime.

-A good security protocol could include a number of different things.
-Your nightly security protocols should include checking and locking all doors and windows, securing valuable assets, checking different areas of the property for security issues, setting the security alarm and more.
+A proper alarm protocol could include some different things.
+Your nightly safety protocols should consist of checking and locking all doors and windows, securing valuable assets, checking different areas of the property for small business security issues, setting the wireless alarm, and more.

-Having the right business security system integration can make a significant difference.
-Even if your business already has a security system, you may want to consider its age.
-Security system technology has come a long way in the last few years, and there could be significant benefits to upgrading to a smart security system that is customized for the needs of your business.
+Having the right business alarm system integration can make a significant difference.
+Even if your business already has an alarm system, you may want to consider its age.
+Surveillance system technology has come a long way in the last few years, and there could be significant benefits to upgrading to a smart alarm system that is customized for the needs of your business.

-With newer business security systems, everything can be integrated into one system along with automation features to provide a more comprehensive solution for business security.
-These newer systems can provide intrusion protection, CCTV cameras, access control, fire protection and automation features for things like lights and HVAC all in one program.
-It’s a more efficient way to manage business security and it provides protection that outperforms the basic security system.
+With newer small business security systems, everything can be integrated into one system along with automation features to provide a more comprehensive solution for small business alarm systems.
+These more modern systems can provide intrusion protection, CCTV cameras, access control, fire protection, and automation features for things like lights and HVAC all in one program.
+It’s a more efficient way to manage the business, and it provides protection that outperforms the alarm system.

-Cornerstone Protection is the top company for business security systems in Central Kentucky.
-We can come out and assess the security concerns of your business to design a customized smart alarm system that is made to meet the needs of your company.
+Cornerstone Protection is the top business alarm systems in Central Kentucky.
+We can come out and assess the alarm concerns of your business to design a customized small business security system that is made to meet the needs of your company.
 Contact us today for a free consultation.